IS YOUR NEW VAN GOING TO

-Electric vans are great for those that want something that is eco-friendly and that will cost very little in company car tax.
-Although there is a limited range of electric vans at present, the industry is expanding.
+An electric van is great if you want something that is more eco-friendly than a petrol or diesel vehicle, and that will cost very little in company car tax.
+Although the range of electric vans is presently limited, the industry is expanding and more vehicles are being released, with higher mile range, every year.

 Are electric vehicles more expensive to insure?